The Flamenco Poets Society has produced original programing since its inception. Below is a selection of our past events.

 A documentary by Jocelyn Ajami.
 A feature length biography of the greatest Gypsy performer to bring the Art of Flamenco to the international stage.

-Forbidden Gardens by Jere Pfister – The author read three pieces from her book of memoirs.
+Forbidden Gardens by Jere Pfister – The author read pieces from her book of memoirs.
+Sponsored by Houston Storytellers Guild and Poets & Writers.

-The Story of Two Women – Featuring “My life in Phoenix” and “The House My Mother Built”.
+The Story of Two Women – Featuring “My life in Phoenix” by Jere Pfister and “The House My Mother Built” by Sol Canny.

 “The Art of Reading Aloud” – offered upon request.

 Feeling tense and nervous reading aloud your own literary work?
-A few simple techniques will help to relax, enjoy your reading and captivate your audience’s attention.
-Check the contact page for more information.
+A few simple techniques will help to relax, enjoy your reading, and captivate your audience’s attention.
+Send request on the contact page for more information.

 Fresh Arts Cultured Cocktails